Food to Limit/Avoid

-Nigerian Akara and PCOS as a super food
+Nigerian Akara and PCOS as a Food to Consider for PCOS

 Akara, a popular Nigerian street food made from ground beans, is particularly harmful for individuals managing PCOS.
 This dish is high in carbohydrates and has a high glycemic index, offering limited nutritional value.
 But what makes akara so detrimental for those with PCOS?